balder-dev/balder/doc/source/basics/vdevices.rst

 It is the responsibility of the feature developer that there exists exactly one clear variation for every possible vDevice and connection-tree constellation.
-For this balder will execute an initial check on the beginning of the execution.
+For this Balder will execute an initial check on the beginning of the execution.

 Instead of illegally multiple method variations (multiple variations, with independent OR connections), hierarchically method variations are allowed.
 It is possible that you provide different implementations for different sizes of an connection-tree.
 If you have one method variation with a connection tree ``Tcp.based_on(Ethernet)`` and one with a single ``Ethernet``, of course you want to use the method variation with the bigger tree (the ``Tcp.based_on(Ethernet)``).
 Theoretically, however, the small one would also fit.
-Here balder first tries to sort these trees hierarchically and check if one of them is CONTAINED-IN another.
+Here Balder first tries to sort these trees hierarchically and check if one of them is CONTAINED-IN another.
 Balder allows the execution and selects the biggest one if, this hierarchical structure works for all method-variation candidates of a variation.

 It will secure that for every possible constellation only one method variation is implemented or that all possibilities of the method variation connection-tree are CONTAINED-IN each other.
-Otherwise it will run in an error in the collecting stage of balder.
+Otherwise it will run in an error in the collecting stage of Balder.
 It would be not possible to execute the test session with that.

 Use multi-vDevice feature multiple times
 ========================================